Mrs. Marianne Clattenburg

 Genesee County Legislator, District 8: City of Batavia

 Genesee County Planning Board

 Third Grade News

 Welcome back to school!
 I hope you all had a wonderful summer break.
-Mrs. Zehler and I look forward to sharing an exciting year of learning in third grade.
+I look forward to sharing with you an exciting year of learning in third grade.

 We’ve had some exciting changes in third grade.
 Last year we received new furniture to allow for flexible seating and greater cooperative learning.
-This year we added a new docking station for our classroom chrome books.
+We also added a new docking station for our classroom chrome books.
 Each student will have their own device to use for instruction, research, and some testing.